kubernetes/website/content/en/blog/_posts/2019-05-22-OPA-Gatekeeper-Policy-and-Governance-for-Kubernetes.md

 * Gatekeeper v1.0 - Uses OPA as the admission controller with the kube-mgmt sidecar enforcing configmap-based policies.
 It provides validating and mutating admission control.
 Donated by Styra.
 * Gatekeeper v2.0 - Uses Kubernetes policy controller as the admission controller with OPA and kube-mgmt sidecars enforcing configmap-based policies.
 It provides validating and mutating admission control and audit functionality.
 Donated by Microsoft.
  * Gatekeeper v3.0 - The admission controller is integrated with the [OPA constraint framework](https://github.com/open-policy-agent/frameworks/tree/master/constraint) to enforce CRD-based policies and allow declaratively configured policies to be reliably shareable.
 Built with kubebuilder, it provides validating and, eventually, mutating (to be implemented) admission control and audit functionality.
-This enables the creation of policy templates for [Rego](https://www.openpolicyagent.org/docs/v0.10.7/how-do-i-write-policies/) policies, creation of policies as CRDs, and storage of audit results on policy CRDs.
+This enables the creation of policy templates for [Rego](https://www.openpolicyagent.org/docs/latest/how-do-i-write-policies/) policies, creation of policies as CRDs, and storage of audit results on policy CRDs.
 This project is a collaboration between Google, Microsoft, Red Hat, and Styra.

 ![](/images/blog/2019-05-22-opa-gatekeeper/v3.png)

 ## Gatekeeper v3.0 Features

 Now let’s take a closer look at the current state of Gatekeeper and how you can leverage all the latest features.
 Consider an organization that wants to ensure all objects in a cluster have departmental information provided as part of the object’s labels.
-How do we do this with Gatekeeper?
+How can you do this with Gatekeeper?

 ### Validating Admission Control